ivalace/ivalace.github.io/content/desk/locations/locations.md

 order = 3
 +++

-*Below is a list of notable locations I have made for Game Masters to drop into their world.
+*A list of notable locations I have made for Game Masters to drop into their world.
 These include a name and layout description, and a few other bits such as economic use, interesting landmarks and notable shops.
 Any that I've made for a campaign also include hooks to interest players into sticking around and exploring.*

 ---
 ### Wedgerock Cove